Tutte's 5-Flow Conjecture for Highly Cyclically Connected Cubic Graphs: Introduction

-The 5-Flow Conjecture is equivalent to its restriction to cubic graphs, cf \cite{Jaeger_88}.
-Every bridgeless cubic graph $G$ has a 2-factor and the {\em oddness} $\omega (G)$ is the minimum number of odd cycles in a 2-factor of $G$.
-Clearly, the oddness must be an even number, and it is well known (cf \cite{Jaeger_88}) that a cubic graph $G$ has a nowhere-zero 4-flow if and only if it is edge 3-colorable (i.e. $\omega (G) = 0$).
+The 5-Flow Conjecture is equivalent to its restriction to cubic graphs, cf. \cite{Jaeger_88}.
+By Petersen's theorem, every bridgeless cubic graph $G$ has a 2-factor and the {\em oddness} $\omega (G)$ is the minimum number of odd cycles in a 2-factor of $G$.
+Clearly, the oddness must be an even number, and it is well known (cf. \cite{Jaeger_88}) that a cubic graph $G$ has a nowhere-zero 4-flow if and only if it is edge 3-colorable (i.e. $\omega (G) = 0$).
 Hence the 5-Flow Conjecture is equivalent to its restriction to bridgeless cubic graphs with $\omega \geq 2$.

 Many papers deal with the structure of a possible counterexample to the 5-Flow Conjecture.
 A connected graph $G = (V, E)$ that contains two disjoint cycles is {\em cyclically $n$-edge connected} if there is no edge cut $E' \subset E$ with fewer than $n$ edges such that two components of $G - E'$ contain cycles.
-Let $n_G^*$ be the maximum number $k$ so that $G$ is cyclically $k$-edge connected.
+The maximum number $k$ so that $G$ is cyclically $k$-edge connected is the {\em cyclic connectivity} of $G$ and it is denoted by $n_G^*$.
 Kochol \cite{Kochol_04,Kochol_06} showed that the length of a shortest cycle in a possible minimum counterexample is at least 9, and that it is cyclically 6-edge connected.
 This paper proves the following theorems.